Hot Standby Router Protocol Explained

 Virtual IP address

 A virtual IP address is the group address of the HSRP group.
 This address is assigned to all member routers of the HSRP group.
-The virtual IP address belongs to the same IP subnet that is used to connect the local subnet to the physical interface of the gateway router.
+The virtual IP address belongs to the same IP subnet used to connect the local subnet to the gateway router's physical interface.

 The same virtual IP address is configured on all member routers.
 Each member router needs this IP address along with its physical IP address.
 In other words, each member router has two IP addresses: the physical IP address and the virtual IP address.